mneri/lambda/README.md

 # Performances

-Long story short, it sucks.
-But that has never been the goal.
+Long story short, it sucks, but it has never been the goal.

 # Function Library
 The library contains a good number of λ-expressions.
 For example, three different fixed-point combinators (`X`, `Y`, and `Θ`).